bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 And when you talk to the taxi drivers, half of them think it's great, and half of them think it's terrible.
 I don't know what that proves.

 Video Time!
-I just thought it might be amusing to finish this off by showing you what it's to use it.
+I just thought it might be amusing to finish this off by showing you what it's like to use it.
 If my eyesight can actually find it, there it is.
 This was a completely serendipitous meeting on the street.
 It's already scanned the QR code.